If your website isn’t promising enough to deliver these elements, it will eventually stoop down to lower search engine rankings.

 - Resource CPU starvation, or memory starvation.

-These factors must be taken into account, regularly monitored and measured to make any performance checks.
+These factors must be considered, regularly monitored, and measured to make any performance checks.

 - Accelerated Mobile Pages